AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-lp-dev.md

 # Sequential Data Store

 The Sequential Data Store (SDS) is a streaming database optimized for storing sequential data, typically time-series data.
 It can store any data that is indexed by an ordered sequence.
-For each namespace that is created, an SDS instance or SDS resources is created.
+For each namespace that is created, an SDS instance or SDS resource is created.
 The services and storage are scoped to a particular region.
 Data is written into SDS using REST APIs.
 Use SDS to store, retrieve, and analyze data.

 [Types](xref:sdsTypes) define the shape of a single measured event or object.
 A type gives structure to your data.
 For example, if you are measuring three things (longitude, latitude, speed) from a device at the same time, then you want those three properties to be included in your type.